 - Continue movement

 Changes in the code we’ll begin from creating rotation logic.
-It will be very similar to the move logic so the only lines that requires explanation is the second line and the last one.
-Add below code right after first line of code where you set VSpeed variable.
+It will be very similar to the move logic so the only lines that require explanation are the second line and the last one.
+Add below code right after the first line of code where you set VSpeed variable.

 Set(Rspeed,SpeedSlider.Value); If(isRotating&&Mod(PRotation,180)<>0, //ROTATION //Protection from crossing over the full U-turn Set(Rspeed,Min(180-Mod(PRotation,180),Rspeed)); //Rotate Set(PRotation,PRotation+Rspeed), //Continue movement Set(isRotating,false));

 Variable named isRotating is a flag that indicates if the plane is rotating or not.
 If it’s ‘true’ it’ll keep rotating.
 Once we finish rotation we set our flag to ‘false’.
 How do we know when we finish?
 This is why

 Mod(PRotation,180)<>0 condition is for.
 Function Mod returns the remainder after a number is divided by a divisor.
 If the PRotation value equals 180 or its multiplications, the function will return 0 and the condition will be false.
 With one simple function, we cover 2 u-turns.
 I like such code 🙂

 All the remaining code we can safely put inside If(!isRotating,(…)) block.